Cheng-Yen (Wesley) Hsieh

 CMU RI student | Machine Learning Research Scientist

-Prior to my master journey, I received my B.S. from National Taiwan University.
-I had the pleasure to work on self-supervised representation learning with Prof. Yu-Chiang Frank Wang and federated learning with Prof. An-Yeu (Andy) Wu.
+I was advised by Prof. Deva Ramanan during my master of science in computer vision at Carnegie Mellon University.
+I received my B.S. from National Taiwan University.
+I had the pleasure to work with Prof. Yu-Chiang Frank Wang with Prof. An-Yeu (Andy) Wu.

 Github / Google Scholar / chengyenhsieh0806@gmail.com